 Renewed concerns about civilian deaths as Israel intensifies assault on southern Gaza after weeklong cease-fire ends

-Israel pounded targets in the southern Gaza Strip on Saturday, intensifying a renewed offensive that followed a weeklong truce with Hamas and giving rise to renewed concerns about civilian casualties.
+Israel pounded targets in the southern Gaza Strip on Saturday and ordered more neighborhoods designated for attack to evacuate, driving up the death toll as the United States and others urged it to do more to protect civilians a day after a truce collapsed.

-CBS Saturday Mornings was told by Israeli officials that part of the reason the fighting resumed was a terrorist attack that killed four in Jerusalem on Thursday.
-Officials said that Israel is willing to give additional pauses in an effort to release all the hostages.
+CBS News was told by Israeli officials that part of the reason the fighting resumed was a terrorist attack that killed four in Jerusalem on Thursday.

+The prospect of further cease-fires in Gaza appeared bleak, as Israel recalled its negotiators and Hamas' deputy leader said any further swap of Gaza-held hostages for Palestinians imprisoned by Israel would only happen as part of ending the war.

+"We will continue the war until we achieve all its goals, and it's impossible to achieve those goals without the ground operation," Prime Minister Benjamin Netanyahu said in an address Saturday night.

-About 200 Palestinians have been killed since the fighting resumed Friday morning, according to the Health Ministry in Hamas-run Gaza, even as the United States urged ally Israel to do everything possible to protect civilians.
+About 200 Palestinians have been killed since the fighting resumed Friday morning, according to the health ministry in Hamas-run Gaza, even as the U.S. urged ally Israel to do everything possible to protect civilians.

 "This is going to be very important going forward," Secretary of State Antony Blinken said Friday after meetings with Arab foreign ministers in Dubai, wrapping up his third Middle East tour since the war started.
 "It's something we're going to be looking at very closely."